TTK4145-2022-students/project-group-78/report.md

 (An obstructed elevator will not change its state, neither will an elevator with motor stop.
 A crashed or disconnected node while not manage to send the change.
 Therefore we can rely on this mecanism)

 #### Descicion
 We went with the implicit one, beacuse it is simpler, and therefor more difficult to get wrong.
 It is also more robust.
 However, there are downsides to this descicion.
 If the spec changed to include some different behaviour for different errors, we would maybe have to restructure completly.
-Also this solution is slower than the explicit one, because we wait for a timeout on the obstruction, instead of immediately deem that the obstructed elevator is erroneous.
+Also this solution is slower than the explicit one, because we wait for a timeout on the obstruction, in stead of immideatly deem that the obstructed elevator is erroneous.